Brady-Huang/spotify-trending/README.md

 ```

 Resources created: VPC, subnet, firewall, static IP, GCS bucket, GCE VM (e2-standard-4).
-The VM automatically clones this repo and runs `docker-compose up` on startup.
+The VM automatically clones this repo and runs `docker compose up` on startup.

 ## Capacity Estimation

 Based on 700M MAUs with 20% daily active users:

+Assumptions:
+- 20% DAU rate → 140M daily active users
+- DAU distributed evenly across 24 hours → at any given hour, 1/24 of DAU are active
+- Each active user generates 1 event every 5 seconds

 ```
-700M × 20% × 3600s/hr ÷ 5s/event ÷ 24hr
+700M × 20% ÷ 24hr × 3600s/hr ÷ 5s/event
 = ~4.2 Billion events/hour
 = ~1.2 Million events/second
 ```

+This project simulates the architecture at this scale.
+The local Docker Compose setup is for development and demonstration purposes.
+In a real deployment, Kafka partitions, Spark workers, and ClickHouse shards would scale horizontally to handle ~1.2M events/sec.